-9.30 Hyriopsis cumingii
+9.31 Hyriopsis cumingii

-Hyriopsis cumingii (Lea, 1852) or triangleshell pearl mussel ranges naturally in China and Vietnam.
-It has a thicker shell than the Cockscomb (Cristaria plicata 9.15), with pink to peach-coloured nacre.
+Hyriopsis cumingii (Lea, 1852) or Triangleshell pearl mussel ranges naturally in China and Vietnam.
+It has a thicker shell than the Cockscomb (Cristaria plicata 9.16), with pink to peach-coloured nacre.
 Both natural and cultured Triangleshell pearls occur in a wide range of colours, from white to pink, lavender and deep rose.

-9.31 Hyriopsis schlegelii
+9.32 Hyriopsis schlegelii

-Hyriopsis schlegeliii (Martens, 1861) or Biwa pearly mussel used to produce non-beaded cultured pearls in Lake Biwa Japan.
+Hyriopsis schlegelii (Martens, 1861) or Biwa pearly mussel used to produce nonbeaded cultured pearls in Lake Biwa Japan.

-9.32 La Paz Pearl Oyster
+9.33 La Paz pearl oyster

-Pinctada mazatlanica (9.59), also known as the Panamic / Mexican black lipped oyster, from the eastern Pacific Ocean, presently cultured in the Gulf of California for cultured blister and cultured pearls (5.55).
+Pinctada mazatlanica (9.61), also known as the Panamic black lipped oyster, from the eastern Pacific Ocean, presently cultured in the Gulf of California for cultured blister and cultured pearls (5.55).